gumaerc-testorg/21w.747-spring-2015/content/pages/assignments/_index.md

         *   "Dr. King's 72 metaphors fall into three categories—clichés, comparisons with modern technology, and images of dark and light."
         *   or "Dr. King's 72 metaphors perform one of two functions—either they create an emotional appeal or they make a startling comparison."
 *   And you should follow the classification with analysis—for example,
     *   Example: When he says that other countries are proceeding with "jet-like speed" while America is going at a "horse-and-buggy pace" (par.
 14), King's attempts to puncture white Americans' pride in our technological superiority.
-Associating countries that many Americans would have thought of as somewhat "backward" (e.g., "the nations of Asia and Africa") with 20th century jets while saying Americans are travelling toward equality with 19th century transportation methods would upset many Americans.
+Associating countries that many Americans would have thought of as somewhat "backward" (e.g., "the nations of Asia and Africa") with 20{{< sup "th" >}} century jets while saying Americans are travelling toward equality with 19{{< sup "th" >}} century transportation methods would upset many Americans.
 Further, the "horse-and-buggy" suggest that the ideas and mentality of white Americans are out-of-date, backwards.
 In other words, the vehicles of the metaphors (in this case, quite literally the vehicles—_jets and buggies_) give us a vivid picture of the tenor of these images—the pace of improvement in the drive to equality.
     *   When you quote something, comment on it & explicate it (as in the "jet-like speed" example in 10a above).
 Do not simply repeat what the quotation says in different words.
 *   Make your essays interesting by pointing out things that are not obvious to a one-time reader of the artifact (e.g., King's "Letter").
 Remember, you are trying to teach your readers something new about rhetoric and, incidentally, also about the specific artifact.
 *   Do not start the paper the night before.